chelseavalentine/godot-save-game-template/README.md

 ### GameSaver.gd

+Holds all of the main logic for saving and loading the game data.
+If you want to plug the game-saving logic into an existing project, you would just copy the data/ directory over to your project and add the safe_resource_loader add-on.

+This project also uses the GameSaver and ObjectFinder as global classes.

 ### Dynamic/moving game node example: Robot.gd

 Dynamic nodes are game nodes that are dynamically added to the game at runtime.